-Filter was co-founded by Will Godfrey and Sarah Beller.
-It is owned and operated by The Influence Foundation, a nonprofit organization.
-You can follow Filter on Facebook and Twitter, or sign up for our newsletter here.
+Filter is owned and operated by The Influence Foundation, a 501(c)(3) nonprofit organization.
+You can read about The Influence Foundation’s structure and funding here.
+You can follow Filter on Facebook and Twitter, or sign up for our daily or weekly email newsletters here.

 Will Godfrey – Editor-in-chief

-Will has worked as an editor and journalist in the human rights and drugs spaces for over a decade.
-He was the founder and editor-in-chief of The Influence (2015-2017), an award-winning publication covering drug policy and related areas.
-He also founded and ran Substance.com (2014-2015), a harm reduction-oriented news site, and was previously editor-in-chief of the addiction-focused site The Fix (2013).
-He formerly co-founded and edited Voice of the Ville, an award-winning print publication for incarcerated people in London (2006-2010).
+Will is the founding editor-in-chief of Filter, and executive director of The Influence Foundation, the nonprofit behind Filter.
+He has worked as an editor in the drugs and human rights spaces for over 15 years.
+He was the founder and editor-in-chief of The Influence, covering drug policy and related areas, and also founded and ran a harm reduction-oriented news site named Substance.
+He previously served as editor-in-chief of the addiction-focused site The Fix, and co-founded and edited Voice of the Ville, an award-winning print publication for incarcerated people in London.

 Helen Redmond – Senior Editor